-The easiest way to write an interrupt handler is to write it in PicBasic Pro in conjunction with the ON INTERRUPT statement.
+The easiest way to write an interrupt handler is to write it in PICBASIC PRO using the ON INTERRUPT statement.
 ON INTERRUPT tells PBP to activate its internal interrupt handling and to jump to your BASIC interrupt handler as soon as it can after receiving an interrupt.
 Which brings us the first issue.